 Aug 30 2019

-Most people who come to our office have concerns about the actions of their employer.
+Most people who come to our office seeking an employment lawyer have concerns about the actions of their employer.
 These concerns involve issues that are wide-reaching: termination, harassment, demotion, discriminatory comments, inequitable salaries.
 The list goes on.

 Despite the wide variety of issues we see, people usually have one thing in common — they don’t really know what to expect when they walk into a lawyer’s office.
 People typically wonder whether they have any legal claims.
 And if so, what are their options?